Covid-19 FAQs & Resources

 COVID-19 Public Health On-Call Podcasts – Experts from the Johns Hopkins Bloomberg School of Public Health offer science and evidence-based insights on the public health news of the day.
 The current focus is the novel coronavirus spreading around the world.

-- Monday Department Town Halls 12-1 pm via Zoom – Weekly.
+- Tuesday Town Halls 4-5 pm via Zoom – On an as needed basis.
 Check your email for zoom link announcements.

 NIH COVID-19 Research Resources

 NIH COVID-19 Research Updates – Get the latest COVID-19 research information from NIH.

 NIH COVID-19 Grants and Funding – Get information for applicants and recipients and find NIH COVID-19 funding opportunities.

 People with COVID-19 have had a wide range of symptoms reported – ranging from mild symptoms to severe illness.

 Symptoms may appear 2-14 days after exposure to the virus.
 People with these symptoms may have COVID-19:

 - Sore throat